sabeydeedaya/docs/pages/deep-linked-ads/pinterest-mobile-tracking.md

 ![Pinterest](https://cdn.branch.io/branch-assets/ad-partner-manager/388787843096400122/pinterest-1539022582075.png)

-!!! warning "Private BETA Only"
-		Our integration with Pinterest is currently in private BETA.

 This guide will walk you through how to setup your campaigns with **[Pinterest](https://www.pinterest.com/)** using Branch Universal Ads and track ad conversions across **every device, platform, and channel**.

 {! ingredients/deep-linked-ads/overview-steps.md !}